AnsariAbdullah/codewars-solution/trash/readme.md

 Add a sub folder in codewars with all JS tutorial questions in it and number it.

 Add JS methods in order.
-And add a list to navigate it.
+And add a list to navigate it. add how to delete value from set and add appropriate comments